 A background check through Intelius costs $49.95, which is the highest price we saw, though the company shares that distinction with several other services.
-A monthly subscription costs $29.95 and may be a better option.
+A monthly subscription costs $29.95 and may be a better option if you have a long-term need for the service.
 However, you need to remember to cancel your subscription when you are done using it.
 You can purchase a people search report, which doesn’t include information about criminal history and other legal matters, for $3.95.
-One of Intelius’ drawbacks is you can’t download the reports you purchase.
+One of Intelius’ drawbacks is you can’t download the reports you purchase as PDFs.

 US Search’s affordable prices, accurate background check reports and useful search tools make it the best value background check service.